rvsia/react-form-renderer/README.md

 }
 ```

-Example above shows definition of very simple form with two form fields and validation.
+Example above shows definition of a very simple form with two form fields and a validation.
 We will now take a closer look at its attributes.

 #### <a name="default-schema-attributes"></a> `default-schema-attributes`
 |name|data type|